rstudio-conf-2020/intro-to-ml-tidy/site/content/authors/desiree/_index.md

 - Teaching Assistants
 ---

-Based out of Atlanta, Desirée is a recent PhD grad in neuroscience and a former RStudio summer intern.
-She enjoys creating visual guides to statistical and coding-related topics.
+Based out of Atlanta, Desirée is a recent PhD grad in neuroscience.
+As a grad student, she studied families of rhesus monkeys and the underlying genes that contribute to their social behavior.
+As an RStudio intern, Desiree developed resources to help educators use a variety of RStudio tools in their teaching.
+She enjoys using illustration to create visual guides to statistical and coding-related topics.